Shetrunji River

-Shetrunji River (alternate: Satrunji) is an eastward-flowing river in Bhavnagar, Gujarat, in western India.
+Shetrunji River (alternate: Satrunji) is an Eastward-flowing river from Gir to Gulf of Khambhat in Bhavnagar, Gujarat, in western India.

 Geography

 It rises northeast of the Gir Hills, near Dhari in Amreli district.
 Its course begins east-northeast along a lineament which runs parallel to the Narmada Fault, passes north of Palitana's hills, Shatrunjaya, then in a southeasterly direction past Talaja Hill, through a peninsula, before reaching the Gulf of Cambay, approximately 6 miles north of Goapnath Point.
 It has two mouths, one situated approximately 4.5 miles north of the point, and the other being an additional 1.5 miles to the north.
 Situated 4.5 miles eastward of the river's mouth is Sultanpur Shoal.

 Shetrunji's basin has a maximum length of 227 km.
 The total catchment area of the basin is 5636 km2.
 Along with the Ghelo, Kalubhar, and the Vagad Rivers, the Shetrunji is a principal river of the district, and the second largest river in the region of Saurashtra.
 The brackish stream, Gagadio, joins the Shetrunji about 2 km from Krankach.
 Khodiyar Mata is an approximately 50 ft waterfall near Dhari.
 The topography is a mix of hills and plains.